Friday, January 24, 2014

 Cree was born on 14 January 1814 in Devonport, Devon.
 His father was a mercer, then he turned to being a minister in the Unitarian church in Preston, then Bridport, before returning to his former profession.
 Edward studied medicine at Dublin and Edinburgh Universities, graduating from the latter in 1837.
 That same year he entered the Navy as assistant surgeon, and spent most of his working life at sea, including ten years in the Far East (1840-1850).
 At the end of that period, he took leave for a year, and travelled in Europe.
 In 1852, he married Eliza Tanner Hancock, daughter of family friends.

 Thereafter he served in various ships, stationed at Lisbon, in the Baltic and in the Crimea, but from 1856 to 1860 he served in home waters.
 Various land-based positions followed, with occasional maritime appointments.
 He concluded his naval career as Deputy Inspector-General of Hospitals and Fleets at Portsmouth Dockyard, retiring in 1869, and taking up general practice in London.
 He and Eliza had seven sons, most of whom followed him into medical careers, and a daughter who became a nurse.
 Cree lived to see the new century, dying early in 1901, and was buried with his wife, who had died five years earlier, in Highgate Cemetery.
-A little more biographical information can be found at Royal Museum Greenwich (RMG), which holds an archive of Cree’s papers and sketches.
+Royal Museum Greenwich (RMG) holds an archive of Cree’s papers and sketches.

 The Cree archive at RMG consists largely of 21 journals written between 1837 and 1861, comprising over a million words and 1,700 illustrations.
 According to RMG, ‘The journals account details of his sea voyages, experience whilst in foreign lands, his impressions of people and places, his recollections amongst family and friends and writings concerning his life at home and with his wife.’
 In addition to the illustrated journals are ‘his “rough journals” 1841, 1847, 1849, 1851-1852 and 1854, his medical journal kept 1841-1847, journal notes (1837), sketchbook (1839), newspaper cuttings, service records and certificates and invitations.’

 Michael Levien, a writer born in India but educated at Harrow, with a military career behind him, uncovered the journals, and edited them during the 1970s, working in the house of Cree’s descendant, Brigadier Hilary Cree.
 They were then published by the Exeter-based Webb and Bower in 1981 as The Cree Journals: The Voyages of Edward H Cree, Surgeon R. N., as Related in His Private Journals, 1837-1856.
 The book is lavishly illustrated with Cree’s illustrations, of life on board, of maritime scenes, of places he visited, of events and occasions.
 (The portrait above comes from the Cree One-Name Study website; but the painting below is one of the illustrations accompanying the diary, and is entitled Hurrah! for Canton.)
-Here are a few extracts from Cree’s diary as published in The Cree Journals.
+Here are a few extracts from Cree’s diary as published in The Cree Journals (which can be freely borrowed from Internet Archive).

 24 February 1838